 Vanessa is director of operations, creating an efficient, organized environment conducive to creativity.
 She is passionate about taking a project from vision to execution through hard work, detailed organization, and thoughtful planning.
 She has more than 10 years of experience in project and event management and strives to lead with strength and kindness.
 Her background in storytelling is rooted in Opera, having received a Masters of Music from the Cleveland Institute of Music, and she continues to embrace her creative spirit both in her work and in her personal life.

 As the creative and brand director, Deionna brings vision and imagery to all of Point Made’s content, programming, and products.
 Whether she’s developing the look-and-feel for a new workshop or building an outreach strategy for a new advertising campaign, she ensures every project educates and inspires through her artistry and attention to detail.

-Prior to Point Made Films and Point Made Learning, Deionna worked as an art director/copywriter and associate creative director at Leo Burnett and as a creative director/vice president at McCann-Erickson.
+Prior to joining Point Made, Deionna worked as an art director/copywriter and associate creative director at Leo Burnett and as a creative director/vice president at McCann-Erickson.

 Director of Sales

 Laura is the director of sales for Point Made Learning.
 In this role, she uses her creativity and passion for the arts to build community and partnerships with all of Point Made’s future and current clients.

 Laura studied Political Science and then attended law school where her commitment to inclusion and diversity advocacy grew through her work with several non-profit law firms.
 After law school, she worked as a National Sales & Marketing Director for a legal company and later joined Point Made Learning.
 Laura enjoys singing, writing songs, and playing her acoustic guitar.